Applies a high-quality, real time pitch change to an audio signal.

 The audio signal with the pitch change applied.
 If you connected a control signal to the Audio Input, this output will most likely be silent.
 If you are interested in why this happens, see the next section.

-Pitch shifting an audio signal is a complex problem that can be implemented in various ways.
+Pitch shifting an audio signal is a complex problem that can be solved in various ways.
 The Pitch Shift Node in AudioNodes is based on a phase-vocoder algorithm (with identity phase locking), which in turn uses the fast Fourier transform, where the number of frequency components (or frequency bins) is what the Resolution setting changes.
 This allows using the Pitch Shift Node with any real time audio signal, be it from an Audio File Node to play an audio file, or an Audio Input Node to listen to your microphone.

 Due to the nature of this algorithm, the Pitch Shift Node does not really work with control signals, as they rarely have meaningful frequency data in them.